backoffice/bot.roundlake.paymentui/README.md

 Note to create a partially paid event registration: Register user on the backend and edit the amount under payment Information to be less than the Total Fees

+Added Features:

++ Token: 'Table of Partial Payment Information' that generates the table the user sees when on the payment page as a token to be used in emails.S
++ Custom Field for late fee schedule "Event Late Fees"